 Design & Construction

-This solidbody electric guitar is made of Alder with slab style popular to the older Fender Mustang guitars.
+This solid-body electric guitar is made of Alder with slab style popular with the older Fender Mustang guitars.
 It’s extremely compact with the distinctive curvy offset double-cutaway that is very comfortable regardless of your playing style.
-My choice is the Olive color with Gloss Polyester finish.
+My choice is the Olive color with a Gloss Polyester finish.
 Other colors are Olympic White and Black.

 The C-shape neck profile is made of Maple, as well as the fretboard.
-It’s rounder with 9.5-inch radius, 22 medium jumbo-sized frets with black dot inlays and 24-inch scale length.
-The older model has 21 frets and 22.5-inch neck, while the newer version has one more fret and still got a shorter scale length.
+It’s rounder with a 9.5-inch radius, 22 medium jumbo-sized frets with black dot inlays, and a 24-inch scale length.
+The older model has 21 frets and a 22.5-inch neck, while the newer version has one more fret and still got a shorter scale length.

 Nothing much has changed in terms of the design.
 The new Mustang still has the big ol’ headstock and chrome-plated tuners.
 You’ll find the six-saddle string-through-body hardtail bridge that keeps the strings stable and in tune.
 Additionally, the hardtail bridge also provides better resonance to the guitar

 I think it came with real hardware and electronics.
 The tuners and the tailpiece bridge are quite reliable.
 If in case the guitar isn’t playable, you can easily upgrade the bridge and the string, which doesn’t require much of an effort.